KthProg/react-apple-pay/README.md

 Fully-functional implementation of Apple Pay using both the ApplePay JS SDK, and the PaymentRequest API as a fallback.

 # NOTE
-This does not work or build yet.
+This does build or run on its own yet.
+It's more just for people to copy code out of for their own projects.
 I'm working on it but it's a free-time endeavor for me.

 # How to read this code
 You'll want to look mainly at ApplePayButton.tsx.
 This component pulls in the services for both ApplePayJS SDK, and the Payment Request API.